popatheet/Full_Stack_Adventure/README.md

-# Welcome to MERN Stack Adventure! 🚀
+# Welcome to Full Stack Adventure! 🚀

 Hey there!
-I'm Heet Popat, and this is my journey into the exciting world of MERN (MongoDB, Express.js, React.js, Node.js) stack development.
+I'm Heet Popat, and this is my journey into the exciting world of Full stack development.
 Join me as I embark on this adventure of learning and creating amazing projects!

 ## About Me

 👨‍💻 Computer Science student
 🌱 Passionate learner
-💻 Aspiring MERN stack developer
+💻 Aspiring Full stack developer

 ## What's Inside?

-📁 **Projects**: Explore my journey through various MERN stack projects.
+📁 **Projects**: Explore my journey through various Full stack projects.
 From simple to complex, each project showcases my progress and skills.

 ## Get in Touch